2002 to 2006

 The Town of Plymouth testing in 2002 and 2003 included all six of our ponds.
 Halfway Pond and Little Long Pond were the only ponds in this study where all of the Phosphorus readings were above the critical level.
 The study indicated that both of these ponds were in trouble.

 Halfway Pond was the only one of our Six Ponds included in the 2002 Pond Watchers study, and all of the Phosphorus readings for Halfway Pond were above the critical level of .03.
-This again indicated that this pond was in trouble.Runoff and Salt components
+This again indicated that this pond was in trouble.Re-examination of Two Baseline Studies from the 1970s

 In 2005, the earlier studies of Halfway Pond and Little Long Pond from the 1970s were reexamined in light of the fact that there had been serious recurring algae and pond weed problems in Halfway Pond and Little Long Pond during this period.